-(2) Reflects the revenue requirement increases in ComEd's surrebuttal testimony without the effects of ComEd's proposed phase-in approach.
-ComEd proposes a three-tranche phase-in plan that accrues revenues but defers recovery of 35% of the 2024 increase of \$968M until 2026, 10% of the 2025 increase after phase-in of \$215M until 2028.
+Reflects the revenue requirement increases in ComEd's rebuttal testimony without the effects of ComEd's proposed phase-in approach.
+ComEd proposes a phase-in plan that defers recovery of 35% of the 2024 increase of \$980M until 2026.
+(2) Includes the effects of the proposed phase-in approach.
+(3)